xtasherx/READMEGenerator/README.md

 A step by step README generator to create a quality README for your project.

+View a video of the app in action [here](https://drive.google.com/file/d/1aiSCNMeJfdja6EKIsH1bqIufDJWahQVS/view)
 ## Table of Contents

 1. [Installation](#installation)